denivip/Waveform/README.md

 Waveform is an lightweight framework for drawing waveform from AVAsset written in Swift.
+It was developed for a high performance waveforms rendering and manipulation in the <a href="https://itunes.apple.com/us/app/denoise-background-noise-removal/id946423200?mt=8", target="_blank">Background audio noise removal app - Denoise</a>.

 #Waveform